-**The EERSS supported in part by the Edmonton Community Foundation.**
+**The EERSS is supported in part by the Edmonton Community Foundation.**

 The ECF is an organization that exists to help the people of Edmonton and area by encouraging philanthropy and funding charitable activities.
 Through contributions from donors, the foundation assembles and administers permanent pools of capital so the returns can be perpetually reinvested into our community.
 The foundation compliments and supports other charitable agencies.